 Communities around New Mexico are showing off their all-American colors with activities, events, and festivities to celebrate America’s independence.
 Commemorate this great nation at any one of these celebrations and you’ll be treated to a spirited, star spangled display of patriotism.
-Wave a flag, sing our national anthem and honor this sweet land of liberty for the perfect Fourth of July in the Land of Enchantment!
+Wave a flag, sing our national anthem and honor this sweet land of liberty for the perfect Fourth of July in 2019 in the Land of Enchantment!

 Get ready for some nostalgia at this classic celebration complete with parade, a picnic, live music in Brandenburg Park and a full day of activities for the family throughout the town.
 The parade, billed as the largest in northern New Mexico, begins promptly at 10 a.m. and is made up of decorated floats, equestrian units, car clubs, and vintage Jeeps.
 The annual July 4 Egg Toss and family-friendly games take place on the lawn of the Red River Community House.
 All activities of the day begin at 10 a.m.

 If you like fireworks then this is the place to be.
 The spectacular pyrotechnic show, which lights up the night sky and beautiful Lake Mescalero, is the biggest and longest in New Mexico.
 This day full of festivities begins at 3 p.m. with ticketed activities including rock climbing, an obstacle course, jumping balloons, and more.
 From 5 p.m. on there will live musical performances that go on until 9 p.m.
 This event is geared towards family fun, and with this being the largest fireworks display in New Mexico, you and your people won’t want to miss it!